-With this on demand Vimeo presentation, acclaimed educator, clinician, and writer Dr. Michael Gaeta guides holistic health care providers through an in-depth review of Mark Anderson’s Back to School for Doctors 2016, “Triad of the Heart: Rate, Rhythm, Tone.”
+With this on-demand video presentation, acclaimed educator, clinician, and writer Dr. Michael Gaeta guides holistic health care providers through an in-depth review of Mark Anderson’s Back to School for Doctors 2016 seminar, “Triad of the Heart: Rate, Rhythm, Tone.”

 BTS is an annual event that attracts the best, the brightest, the most curious, and the most-willing-to-be inspired practitioners from around the nation.
 In 2016, they gathered to learn about rate, rhythm, and tone: three metrics that determine the functional efficiency of the heart more than any others.

 In the human body, the heart is the most responsive organ to nutrition.
 So why does cardiovascular disease lead to so many deaths every year?
 What principles are we ignoring?
 What nutrients and phyto-chemicals demonstrate a high propensity for repair and maintenance of the vast cardiovascular network of living tissue?
 What foods, nutrient complexes, enzymes, minerals, oils, and fats can help our most dynamic organ last over a hundred years?

 Whether or not you were present at BTS 2016, don’t miss this critical assessment from one of the most respected clinicians working today.
 Dr. Gaeta offers more than just a review of BTS 2016—he leads you on a deep exploration into the very heart of health.

 Practitioners, also be on the lookout for Dr. Gaeta’s review of BTS 2015.

 BTS for Doctors 2015 is part one.
 The focus was the vasculature and keeping it flowing, flexible, and strong.
 As usual, Mark Anderson asks the difficult questions: why has cardiology ignored so many decades of accumulated evidence of cardiomyopathy, as caused by autoimmune destruction of the cardiac muscle?